Implementing Ongoing WMS in your warehouse

 Automation equipment

 More and more warehouses automate their processes.
-There are however probably many other processes to improve with a higher return on investments to start with.
-Once you are up and running with Ongoing WMS you have the technical infrastructure to start investigating automation equipment.
+There are, however, probably many other processes to improve with a higher return on investment to start with.
+Once you are up and running with Ongoing WMS, you have the technical infrastructure to start investigating automation equipment.
 Conveyor belts, vertical storage lifts, robotic storage automation or pick-by-light are some examples.
 You can read more about these here: Automation hardware.

 Warehouse organization